hetida/hetida-designer/docs/adapter_system/virtual_structure_adapter.md

 * `VST_ADAPTER_ACTIVE` (default `True`): Whether the adapter is active (registered in the designer application)
 * `VST_ADAPTER_SERVICE_IN_RUNTIME` (default `True`): Whether the adapter is part of the backend or the runtime
 * `PREPOPULATE_VST_ADAPTER_AT_HD_STARTUP` (default `False`): Set to `True` if you wish to provide a structure for the adapter at designer startup
-* `COMPLETELY_OVERWRITE_EXISTING_VIRTUAL_STRUCTURE_AT_HD_STARTUP` (default `True`): Determines whether an existing structure is completely deleted and then reinserted into the database.
-If this option is set to False, the existing structure can be updated by adding new elements or updating the content of existing elements based on the JSON file.
-However, elements that are not included in the new JSON structure will not be deleted.
-To fully replace the structure, it must first be deleted before reinserting the new one.
 * `STRUCTURE_TO_PREPOPULATE_VST_ADAPTER` (default `None`): One can assign a JSON defining a structure to this variable
+* `COMPLETELY_OVERWRITE_EXISTING_VIRTUAL_STRUCTURE_AT_HD_STARTUP` (default `True`): This option controls whether a potentially existing structure in the database is removed during startup.
+When set to `True` (default), the existing structure is deleted entirely before the new structure specified in `STRUCTURE_TO_PREPOPULATE_VST_ADAPTER` is inserted.
+If set to `False`, the existing structure is retained and updated.
+New elements from the provided JSON structure will be added, and existing elements will be updated.
+Existing elements not specified in the new JSON structure will remain unchanged.
+To fully replace an existing structure, it must first be deleted, before inserting the new one.

 ## Technical Information